 Other Steps for Filing for Divorce in New Jersey

 Filing for an uncontested divorce involves not just the Complaint, but also other tedious paperwork.
-Along with the Complaint there is a Confidential Litigant’s Sheet, a Certification of Insurance, and other Certifications as required by the Rules of Court.
-Also, once the Complaint is filed, it must also be properly served on the defendant with a Summons and an Affidavit of Service.
-The complaint can be served through a Sheriff’s officer in the county where the defendant lives, or by a private process service company.
-The defendant then has 35 days to formally answer the Complaint.
+Along with the complaint, there is a Confidential Litigant Sheet, a Certification of Insurance, and other certifications as required by the Rules of Court.
+Also, once the Complaint is filed, it must also be properly served on the defendant with a summons and an Affidavit of Service.
+The complaint can be served with a sheriff’s officer in the county where the defendant lives or by a private process service company.
+The defendant then has 35 days to formally answer the complaint.